Department of Physical Education, Health and Recreation, College of Humanities and Social Sciences

 This major provides a concentrated study of human movement from mechanical, physiological and pathological perspectives.
 The program is appropriate for students who plan to work in the fitness/exercise industry or any other field such as coaching or rehabilitation, where human movement and exercise prescription are the focus.
 Additionally, this degree can serve as the gateway degree to the allied health professions (i.e., physical therapy, occupational therapy, physician assistant) or preparation for post-baccalaureate study in other areas such as exercise physiology, health/ fitness, biomechanics, physical therapy, sport psychology, nutrition, and human growth and motor development.
 Supporting courses from biology, chemistry, computer science, communications, health education and physics are included to provide more in-depth analysis of principles associated with human structure and function.

 The sport psychology option provides students with the behavioral knowledge and educational techniques to enhance performance in recreational, exercise, and athletic settings.
-This option provides an emphasis in psychology and exercise science that will serve as preparation for coaching and as an adequate set of prerequisites for post-baccalaureate study in sport and/or exercise psychology.
+This option provides an emphasis in psychology and exercise science that will serve as an adequate set of prerequisites for post-baccalaureate study in sport and/or exercise psychology.

 A grade of C- or better is required for a student’s major or minor courses, and supporting courses for majors and minors.